Napoleon’s View of Slavery & Slavery in New Orleans

 Slaves were typically Negroes, primarily of African origin.
 Virtually all well-to-do New Orleanians – whether white or coloured – owned slaves.
 Some owners used them as servants.
 Some hired them out for wages.
 Effective in 1808, there was a ban on importing slaves from outside the United States.
 However, New Orleans slavery could still be fed by imports from within the country.
 There was also a thriving trade in smuggled slaves, brought into New Orleans by the Laffite brothers and others.

 Slaves among the Saint-Domingue refugees

 In 1809 the population of New Orleans doubled with the arrival of three dozen ships from Cuba, carrying over 9,000 refugees from Saint-Domingue.
-Another 1,000 arrived in 1810.
-They had fled Saint-Domingue – renamed Haiti – during the slave revolution that culminated in independence from France in January 1804 (the troops Napoleon sent under his brother-in-law, General Leclerc – husband of Pauline Bonaparte – to suppress the insurrection were crushed by disease and the revolutionaries).
+Another 1,000 refugees arrived in 1810.
+They had fled Saint-Domingue during the slave revolution that culminated in independence from France in January 1804.
+The troops Napoleon had sent under his brother-in-law, General Leclerc – husband of Pauline Bonaparte – to suppress the insurrection were crushed by disease and the revolutionaries.
 The refugees first settled in Cuba, which was under Spanish rule.
 Then Napoleon invaded Spain and, in 1808, placed his brother Joseph Bonaparte on the Spanish throne.
 In retaliation the Cuban authorities, who remained loyal to the ousted Spanish king, expelled all French nationals, including the Saint-Domingue refugees.

 British architect Benjamin Latrobe stumbled upon such a gathering in 1819.
 Approaching the square, he